 Product maps from code

-Alkahest statically analyzes a React/Next project and reverse-engineers a screen-level product map — every screen, how they navigate, and the data each one calls.
+Alkahest statically analyzes your codebase and reverse-engineers a screen-level product map — every screen, how they navigate, and the data each one calls.
 Share it as a link; anyone on the team reads it in the browser, no install required.

 alkahest view — product map